HazCom and GHS FAQs

 Why is a written Hazard Communication Program necessary?

 A written hazard communication program helps employers to inform and train their employees properly and to design and put in place employee protection programs.
-It also provides necessary hazard information to employees, so they can participate in, and support, the protective measures in place at their workplaces.
+It also provides necessary hazard information to employees, so they can participate in, support, and be part of the protective measures at their workplaces.

 Does the HazCom standard apply to office settings?